-PROJECT: In the fourth semester, each student shall take up a project based on a topic of his or her interest.
-The project aims to introduce students to research methodology and prepare them for writing dissertations.
-Students are required to choose a topic related to an area of study in consultation with the faculty.
-However, the topics must be approved by the department council.
-Students are required to submit a project report of approximately 50-60 pages before the end of the semester.
-The project report should follow the current edition of the MLA Handbook, which is internationally accepted for thesis writing in English.
-Each student shall be guided in their project by a member of the faculty.
+PROJECT: In the fourth semester, each student shall take up a project based on any topic of his/her interest.
+The project aims at introducing the students with research methodology and to prepare them for writing dissertations.
+Students are required to do a project on a topic relating to an area of study chosen in consultation with the faculty.
+However, the topics shall be approved by the department council.
+They would have to submit a project report of about 50-60 pages before the end of the semester.
+The project report should follow the current edition of the MLA Handbook internationally accepted for thesis writing in English.
+Each student shall be guided in his/her project by a member of the faculty.
+A board of examiners comprising not less than three members constituted by the head of the department shall evaluate and decide the marks to be awarded to the student for the project.